DevAbanoub/convert_factory/README.md

 # convert_factory
-Converter program for all Linux distributions written in [Go](https://golang.org).
+Converter program for all Linux distributions written in Python.
 You can use the convert factory as a GUI app or as a CLI app in the Linux terminal / console.

 ## Goals
 - GUI (clean n simple).